Skip to content

 Useful MCP self-check tools:

-mcp_health: verifies the MCP connection and reports endpoint, discovery file, capabilities, and index status.
+• mcp_health: verifies the MCP connection and reports endpoint, discovery file, capabilities, index status, and the agent startup policy.

 Native OR search is available through queries; the engine unions per-term index candidates before verification, so this avoids broad regex alternation for simple keyword sets: